Cyprus Postal Services

-Cyprus Postal Services, or Cyprus Post, is the postal operator of Cyprus and operates the government-operated Post Office.
+Cyprus Postal Services, or Cyprus Post (Κυπριακά Ταχυδρομεία), is the postal operator of Cyprus and operates the government-operated Post Office.
 A legacy of British colonial rule is the use of pillar boxes (mail boxes) with the initials of the British monarch, although after independence they were painted yellow.

 History

 Modern postal services in Cyprus began with the takeover of the island by Britain in 1878.
 Almost immediately the British colonial administration under first British High Commissioner and Governor of Cyprus, Sir Garnet Wolseley, set about establishing a British-style postal service on the island, with S.R.
 French being dispatched from the General Post Office in London.

 In 1994 Cyprus adopted a new postcode.
 The alphanumerical code precedes the name of the town or city, hence: